anoma/namada/documentation/docs/src/user-guide/install/from-binary.md

 ### Downloading the binaries

-## Downloading the binaries

-Now that you have all dependencies installed, you can download the latest binary release from our [releases page](https://github.com/anoma/namada/releases) by choosing the appropriate architecture.
+Now, that you have all dependencies installed you can download the latest binary release from our [releases page](https://github.com/anoma/namada/releases) by choosing the appropriate architecture.

 ## Placing the binaries onto `$PATH`
 For ubuntu and mac machines, the following command should work for placing namada into path